 How you respond to dream happenings is revealing where you are strong and weak (your actions in the dream).
 Your responses in the dream are also revealing your needs and fears (your emotional responses to the dream).
 We are blind to our blindness, but dreams are a window to who you are, a sort of personal magnifying glass.
 When you see your strengths, weaknesses, needs and fears, no matter how you get the insight, they lose the power to drive your life while you sit idle in your own passenger’s seat.
 Suddenly you are making more conscious decisions about the best direction and path.

-From time to time I will have an emotional, mental or behavioral response that is WAY out of character (something I have never done in dreamtime nor in real life).
-When I wake up from those dreams, I feel as if I just kicked the winning field goal in the final play-off game.
-Why the excitement?
-Those new ways of being in dreams indicate I have just acquired a new puzzle piece, a piece I had been missing to be more whole.
-Remember, every quality has value and purpose, it is up to each to use their qualities with integrity.
-Take for example the discovery of atomic energy – it was used to kill and destroy (the atomic bomb), but it can be used to make energy (nuclear energy).
+From time to time I will have an emotional, mental or behavioral response in a dream that is WAY out character – I will do something in the dream that I have never done in dreamtime NOR in real life.
+I wake up from those dreams feeling as if I just kicked the winning field goal in the final play-off game.
+Why do I get so excited about something so seemingly insignificant?
+Because I know that experience has just announced my acquiring a new puzzle piece – a piece I have been missing to be more whole.
+Every quality has usefulness, value and purpose and each time something new happens in my dreamtime I know I have just acquired another priceless tool.

 Your dream content pulls from your personal history.
 Those archives include what you know, understand, like and dislike.
 Today’s encounters, experiences and learning may become a part of tonight’s dreams, but they are likely to be tucked away in your archives too.